-There are few groups of hobbyists that are as passionate about their playground as SCUBA divers.
+There are few groups of hobbyists as passionate about their playground as SCUBA divers.
 It is hard not to feel humbled by your first sight of a coral reef – especially once you know that almost everything you see underwater is an animal in some form or another, even if it looks like a rock.
 It can leave you in awe, and with a strong desire to protect it.

-Nature-based tourism is one of the fastest growing industries in the world, and diving numbers are rapidly increasing – there are an estimated one million new divers certified every year.
-In terms of protecting the environments that these divers travel to see, tourism is a great non-extractive, educational industry that helps create advocates simply by experiencing a reef!
+Nature-based tourism is one of the fastest-growing industries in the world, and diving numbers are rapidly increasing – there are an estimated one million new divers certified every year.
+In terms of protecting the environments that these divers travel to see, tourism is a great non-extractive, educational industry that helps create advocates simply by experiencing a reef.
 However, it is not without its pitfalls.

-Luckily, it is fairly simple to ensure that when you visit a reef you are protecting and not harming the marine environment:
+Luckily, it is fairly simple to ensure that when you visit a reef you are protecting and not harming the marine environment.

-Newly certified divers often need a few more pounds on the weight belt to descend, but as your diving and buoyancy skills improve, you need to re-evaluate your weighting!
+Newly certified divers often need a few more pounds on the weight belt to descend, but as your diving and buoyancy skills improve, you need to re-evaluate your weighting.
 Do frequent weight checks at the beginning of your dives.
 Having the right weights helps you to stay in the ‘trim’ position so your fins are up and not accidentally dragging along the reef.

 Buoyancy is key to ensuring you don’t need to touch anything to stabilize yourself underwater.
 Take a peak performance buoyancy course and practice different positions and finning techniques to find out what works for you.
 Ask your dive guides for some feedback about your diving or copy their positioning.
-Not only will you be protecting the reef, but improving your air consumption as well!
+Not only will you be protecting the reef, but improving your air consumption as well.

 Make tucking in your equipment part of your pre-dive ritual.
 Make sure your octopus is secured and your SPG (pressure gauge) is tucked away.
-Many divers won’t notice dangling equipment that is dragging along a reef causing damage to coral and other animals and getting damaged in return!
+Many divers won’t notice dangling equipment that is dragging along a reef causing damage to coral and other animals and getting damaged in return.

 Cigarette butts, sweet wrappers, drink sachets, plastic bottles, masking tape on tanks – these are all items easily blown off a dive boat.
-The more conscious dive shops will have ashtrays and bins with lids to prevent that happening.
+The more conscious dive shops will have ashtrays and bins with lids to prevent that from happening.
 If there isn’t one, bring these items back to land and find a trash can.
 Go a step further and pick up any trash you see on a dive.
 BCDs (Buoyancy Control Devices) often have pockets, or you might think ahead and bring a mesh bag on the dive.

-Research has shown that divers with cameras make the most contacts with the reef on a dive, often causing coral to break as they steady themselves for a shot.
+Research has shown that divers with cameras make the most contact with the reef on a dive, often causing the coral to break as they steady themselves for a shot.
 Work on your buoyancy so you can steady yourself without support or give the camera to your guide to take photos for you.